swisskyrepo/InternalAllTheThings/docs/devops/README.md

     - [BuildKite](./buildkite)
 - [References](#references)

 ## Tools

-* [praetorian-inc/gato](https://github.com/praetorian-inc/gato) - GitHub Self-Hosted Runner Enumeration and Attack Tool
+- [praetorian-inc/gato](https://github.com/praetorian-inc/gato) - GitHub Self-Hosted Runner Enumeration and Attack Tool
-* [messypoutine/gravy-overflow](https://github.com/messypoutine/gravy-overflow) - A GitHub Actions Supply Chain CTF / Goat
+- [messypoutine/gravy-overflow](https://github.com/messypoutine/gravy-overflow) - A GitHub Actions Supply Chain CTF / Goat

 ## Package managers & Build Files

 > Code injections into build files are CI agnostic and therefore they make great targets when you don't know what system builds the repository, or if there are multiple CI's in the process.\
-> In the examples below you need to either replace the files with the sample payloads, or inject your own payloads into existing files by editing just a part of them.\n
+> In the examples below you need to either replace the files with the sample payloads, or inject your own payloads into existing files by editing just a part of them.\
 > If the CI builds forked pull requests then your payload may run in the CI.

 ### Javascript / Typescript - package.json

-> The `package.json` file is used by many Javascript / Typescript package managers (`yarn`,`npm`,`pnpm`,`npx`....).
+The `package.json` file is used by many Javascript / Typescript package managers (`yarn`,`npm`,`pnpm`,`npx`....).

-> The file may contain a `scripts` object with custom commands to run.\
+The file may contain a `scripts` object with custom commands to run.\
-`preinstall`, `install`, `build` & `test` are often executed by default in most CI/CD pipelines - hence they are good targets for injection.\
+`preinstall`, `install`, `build` & `test` are often executed by default in most CI/CD pipelines - hence they are good targets for injection.

-> If you come across a `package.json` file - edit the `scripts` object and inject your instruction there
+If you come across a `package.json` file - edit the `scripts` object and inject your instruction there

 NOTE: the payloads in the instructions above must be `json escaped`.

 Example:

 ```json
 {
   "name": "my_package",